gramineproject/graphene/CONTRIBUTING.rst

    testing) or cannot be easily tested (e.g., a performance fix).
 #.
 Follow project's `style guidelines
    <https://graphene.rtfd.io/en/latest/devel/coding-style.html>`__.
+#.
+Be signed-off by the author of the PR in git (i.e., using the ``git commit -s``, indicating
+   that the authors are agreeing to the terms of the `project Developer Certificate of Origin <DCO>`__

+..
+Github and RTD use different roots for resolving paths, because of of .. include: in Documentation/devel/contributing.rst.
+This renders as a directory over file//.
+Over http[s]:// we take advantage of the automatic / redirect implemented in most HTTP servers.
+That's why DCO/ is a directory and not a file.

 PR Life Cycle
 ^^^^^^^^^^^^^